 - In Chasing The Dragon, Azula knows what love means and can recognize it when she sees it, but can't understand the thing itself or why people would do "illogical" things like risk their lives for its sake.
 As such, she's confused by her feelings for Ty Lee, since she doesn't understand what exactly she's feeling.

 - Kaworu has this problem in Advice and Trust.
 He understands the concept and can even hear bonds between people, but actually experiencing it is just outside of his grasp.

 - Alta in the movie Forbidden Planet, raised alone by her father, is unfamiliar in the way of kissing until crewmembers offer to explain to her.

 Lt.
 Jerry Farman: It's nothing really personal — just a kiss.Altaira Morbius: Hmm.
 But why should people want to kiss each other?

 - Mystery Science Theater 3000 uses the catchphrase "What is 'Kiss'?" to mock this trope when a character reacts to a kiss with confusion, usually due to the actor's failure to emote properly.
 The quote "What is 'Kiss'" is often attributed to Forbidden Planet or Star Trek, although the exact phrase was not used in either of these sources.
 The phase "what is 'kiss'?" is used verbatim in a skit of That Mitchell and Webb Look, with the discovery of the garden store natives.
 Followed a few seconds later by "what is 'handjob'?"

-- Summer Finn in Five Hundred Days Of Summer is like this.
+- Summer Finn in (500) Days of Summer is like this.

 - In The Giver, it's repeatedly discussed that there are no words to describe love, a feeling that's totally alien to the Community.
 One scene where Jonas and Fiona are kissing on security footage, an elder questions what they were doing.